chikaosx/Sales-Data-Analysis/README.md

 - Data Source: [List the source of the sales data]
 - External Resources: [Include any external resources referenced in the analysis]

-You can use this outline as a starting point and customize it to fit the specific details of your data and analysis.
-In Excel, you can create different sheets for each section and populate them with the relevant information, calculations, and visualizations.
-Adding charts, graphs, and tables to support your analysis will make the documentation more visually appealing and informative.